readium/architecture/locators/README.md

 | CSS Selector | HTML or XHTML | Contains a CSS Selector as defined in [Selectors Level 3](https://www.w3.org/TR/selectors-3/).| `css(.content:nth-child(2))` |
 | Partial CFI | XHTML, strictly in EPUB documents | Contains the right-most part of a Canonical Fragment Identifier as defined in [EPUB Canonical Fragment Identifiers 1.1](http://www.idpf.org/epub/linking/cfi/epub-cfi.html).| `partialcfi(/10[para05]/3:10)` |

-## Positions

-A "position" is similar to a page in a printed book.
-It will be used by the reading system to generate a list and allows multiple readers (e.g. students) to move to the same position in the ebook, using segments of 1024 characters (not bytes); 1024 is arbitrary but matches what Adobe's RMSDK is using.

-A segment (i.e the interval between two adjacent positions) does not cross the boundaries of a resource, therefore the size of the last segment of a resource may be less than 1024 characters; a practical advantage being that chapters usually correspond to resources: the start of a chapter is therefore usually aligned with a "position".

-Users are manipulating positions in the overall publication, but we are storing positions in a resource.
-To map a position in a resource to a position in the publication, please read [this page](locator-api.md).

 ## Examples